W3C

 Andrew: yes

-... email any typos or minor items that you find to the list.
+...
+EO members, please email any typos or minor items that you find to the list.
+Are there any other kinds of comments on this section?

 Shadi: Shall we take a minute to let everyone read it?

-sharron: question the phrase "mobile aware"
+sharron: I have a question about the phrase "mobile aware."

 <scribe> ACTION: consider linking text "mobile aware" to explanation and/or change log [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action01]

-Shadi: have seen phrase "mobile friendly"
+Shadi: I have seen the phrase "mobile friendly," would that work?

 Alan: yes

-William: makes sense
+William: It makes sense to me.

-Alan: which paragraph?
+Alan: Which paragraph?

 ...
-I expected context to explain.
+I expected the context to explain.

-Andrew: I think it needs clarity
+Andrew: I think it needs further clarity

 <scribe> ACTION: Alan to clarify which WCAG version is referenced [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action02]

-Alan: is it clear that there are two lists, the second one with greater detail?
+Alan: Is it clear that there are two lists, the second one with greater detail?

 ... perhaps it needs to state that there are two lists and a brief description of each.